2014 Southern Yemen offensive: May

-On 16 May, Yemeni president Abdrabbuh Mansur Hadi declared "open war" against AQAP in a televised speech, announcing that the offensive against the militants would be expanded to include Marib and al-Bayda Governorates.
+On 16 May, Yemeni president Abdrabbuh Mansour Hadi declared "open war" against AQAP in a televised speech, announcing that the offensive against the militants would be expanded to include Marib and al-Bayda Governorates.

 On 17 May, one Yemeni soldier and five AQAP fighters were killed after they attempted to ambush an army convoy in the city of Habban.
 Yemeni forces killed two Saudi AQAP members, identified as Ibrahim Hamad and Ahmed al-Harbi, during a gunfight in Azzan.

 On 18 May, an AQAP commander identified by his nickname al-Meqdad, along with four of his aides, were killed in Qarn al-Sawad.

 On 25 May, Yemeni soldiers carried out a raid against a group of AQAP operatives who fled the from the south after the offensive to Arhab District in Sanaa Governorate.
 Three militants were killed and four of them were arrested.
 The group of suspects, some of whom were foreigners, had travelled to Syria in late 2011 to participate in the Syrian civil war.